tomviner/exploring-unittesting-talk/reveal.js/talk-with-personality.md

         db_table.drop(fast=True)
 <!-- -- class="fragment" data-fragment-index="2" -->

-- like unittest's addCleanup
+Note: - like unittest's addCleanup
 - what about more complicated cleaning up?
 - neat alternative - like context manager
     - no tearDown and no addCleanup/addfinalizer

+### fixture have loads more features:
+### Paramatisation of fixtures

+re-run tests with different resources

+    from databases import MySQL, Postgres
+    @pytest.fixture(params=[MySQL(), Postgres()])
+    def db(request):
+        return request.param

 ---

 # round 1 over!
 ### how did you score the two fighters on Arrange?

+- unittest: setUp
+- pytest: fixtures
-- Advanced py.test Fixtures (Floris Bruynooghe) in CC1.4
+-- Advanced py.test Fixtures (Floris Bruynooghe) in CC1.4

 ---

 <!-- --- data-background="css/swiss.png" -->

 # round 2: act

-- time for a swiss intervention
+Note: - time for a swiss intervention
-- as a half swiss, not everything has to be violent you know
+- as a half swiss, not everything has to be about battling, violence you know
 - round 2 **act** is neutral to which framework
 - so relax
-- call your live code
+- call your live code,
 - some code you want to test (we call this the *System Under Test* btw)
+- that's all I can say about **act**

 ---